hkarakose/gs-maven-android/README.md

 </dependency>
 ```

-Similar to the Android dependency we discussed earlier, this block of XML declares a new dependency for our project, specifically the Joda Time library.
+Similar to the Android dependency discussed earlier, this block of XML declares a new dependency for the project, specifically the Joda Time library.

 Now if you run `mvn compile` or `mvn package`, Maven should resolve the Joda Time dependency from the Maven Central repository and the build will be successful.